Find me...follow me. Free trial!

 Google Voice (was GrandCentral)

-Google Voice, (the new version of GrandCentral.com, which was acquired by Google in summer 2007), is a free service that recently emerged from beta testing mode and is open to anyone.
+Google Voice, (the new version of GrandCentral.com, which was acquired by Google in summer 2007), is a free service that is open to anyone.
 Google Voice has features such as transcripts, SMS, international calling and conference calling.
-The service is currently rolling out by invitation-only, although former GrandCentral users are entitled to an account.
 Users get one phone number that rings to all (or some, or none) of their phones, depending on who is calling.
-Messages are filtered into a voicemail box that can be accessed by phone on online, and notifications can be sent to email or via SMS.
+Messages are filtered into a voicemail box that can be accessed by phone or online, and notifications can be sent to email or via SMS.
 Calls can be screened and recorded (where legal), and users can listen to messages as they're being recorded and choose to take the call partway into it.
 Unwanted callers can be blocked.
 Other options include personal greetings, ringback tones, transcribed voicemail, and the ability to switch phones in the middle of a call.
 Also, "visual voicemail" feature works with MP3-enabled mobile devices.
 Or, play voicemail in Gmail.
-Service can be used for an existing phone number, but the user may not be able to use some of the advanced features, such as call screening and recording Voicemail.
+Porting in a number costs $20 and enables all features.
 If you want to change your number later, there is a $10 fee.
+Or, keep your original number as a secondary number for a one-time fee of $20.

 Go to Google Voice